Fellows of King’s College

 - She is the Deputy Chairperson of the Board of Architects Queensland.

-- She is a member of the College Council and was Chairperson of the Buildings and Grounds Committee of the College for six years.
+- She was a member of the College Council and was Chairperson of the Buildings and Grounds Committee of the College for six years.

 Mr John Miles – King’s College 1959 – 1962